zackgithuboriginal/trestore-milestone-project-4/README.md

 #### Category model

-The posts collection is where all of the posts made by users are stored in the database.
-It uses MongoDB's ObjectId value as a unique key and stores all other details necessary to the display and tracking of the post in its data fields.
+The Category model is used to store the basic details regarding the categories of products offered in the store.

     class Category(models.Model):